 2) You have a solid tenant and don’t want to disrupt a good thing

-But you still need a system for rent increases, periodic inspections (as allowed), and documentation.
-“Great tenant” doesn’t mean “no management required.”
+Still, you need a system for rent increases, periodic inspections as allowed, and documentation.
+“Great tenant” does not mean “no management required.”

 3) You want to adjust rent more frequently

-Month-to-month isn’t automatically risky.
-It’s risky when it’s casual.
+Month-to-month is not automatically risky.
+However, it becomes risky when it gets casual.

 1) Higher vacancy risk at the worst possible time